 half of the people who have repeated outbreaks can feel one coming a few hours to a couple of days before it happens.
 They may

 feel tingling, burning, itching, numbness, tenderness, or pain where the

-blisters are going to appear.
-This is called the prodrome.
+blisters are about to appear.

 People who have an

 impaired immune system are more likely to have longer

 and/or more severe outbreaks of genital herpes than people whose immune systems